dododogame/dododo/README.md

 ### Judge line

-The judge line (or scan line) moves throughout the gameplay.
+The **judge line** (or scan line) moves throughout the gameplay.
 The perfect time for the player to hit a note is exactly when the judge line moves to a position at the center of the note.

-The speed of the judge line can change throughout the gameplay, but its speed must be constant within a line.
+The speed of the judge line can change throughout the gameplay, and it can even run from right to the left.

 ### Inaccuracy bar

-The inaccuracy bar is to help indicate how inaccurate the notes are hit.
+The **inaccuracy bar** is to help indicate how inaccurate the notes are hit.
 It is located at the bottom of the gameplay interface.
-It is colored symmetrically, with the perfect judge interval being yellow, the good judge interval being blue, and the bad judge interval being green.
+It is colored symmetrically, with the perfect judge interval being yellow, the good judge interval being blue, and the bad judge interval being green (the colors can be customized in preferences).
-Note that the inaccuracy tolerance is specific to different beatmaps, and it can even change during the gameplay.
+Note that the inaccuracy tolerances are specific to different beatmaps, and it can even change during the gameplay.

 When a note is hit, according to the inaccuracy,